ricvolpi/ricvolpi.github.io/_pages/about.md

 # News
 ---

 - One paper accepted to CVPR 2023: "Reliability in Semantic Segmentation: Are We on the Right Track?".
-See you in Vancouver! [[Paper](https://arxiv.org/abs/2303.11298), [code (WIP)](https://github.com/naver/relis)]
+See you in Vancouver! [[Paper](https://arxiv.org/abs/2303.11298), [Code](https://github.com/naver/relis)]

 - ~~We have multiple internship openings for 2023.
 Topics include multi-task adaptation and vision-and-language.
 Feel free to reach out for more info.~~